 The ICAV has appointed B-FLEXION Fund Management (Ireland) Limited as manager of the ICAV pursuant to the Management Agreement.
 The Manager was incorporated on 27 February 2012 as a limited liability company in Ireland under number 510149.
 The Manager's main business is the provision of fund management services to collective investment schemes such as the ICAV.
 The Manager is the primary entity promoting the ICAV.
-The secretary of the Manager also acts as secretary of the ICAV.

-The directors of the Manager, all of whom are non-executives, are the same as those of the ICAV.
-A description of each director appears under the heading "Directors" above.
+A description of each director, all of whom are non-executives, appears under the heading "Directors" above.